-Consider a Calabi-Yau $(n-1)$-fold $X$ of Reye congruence for arbitrary even $n$.
+Consider Calabi-Yau $(n-1)$-fold $X$ of a Reye congruence for arbitrary even $n$.
 Under the projective duality (\ref{eq:tower2}), we find that $X$ is naturally paired with another Calabi-Yau variety $H$ in the symmetroid $\Hes$ (see \cite{HoTa1} for $n=4$).
 The geometry of the symmetroid $\Hes$ was studied in detail by Tjurin \cite{Tj}.
-In particular, he defined a double cover $\hcoY\to \Hes$, which we call {\it double symmetroid}.
+In particular, he defined a double cover $\hcoY\to\Hes$, which we call \textit{double symmetroid}.
 In this section, we elaborate Tjurin's construction.
-By considering linear sections of this double cover, we define a Calabi-Yau variety $Y$ for arbitrary even $n$.
+By considering linear sections of this double cover, we obtain a Calabi-Yau variety $Y$ for arbitrary even $n$.
 For $n=4$, $Y$ turns out to be a smooth Calabi-Yau threefold.
-We will remark that the Calabi-Yau threefolds $X$ and $Y$ arise naturally from the (dual) Lefschetz collections (\ref{eqn:Lefschetz-D-X}) and (\ref{eqn:Lefschetz-D-Y}) assuming the projective homological duality \cite{HPD1,HPD2} in our case.
+These Calabi-Yau threefolds $X$ and $Y$ arise naturally from the (dual) Lefschetz collections (\ref{eqn:Lefschetz-D-X}) and (\ref{eqn:Lefschetz-D-Y}) assuming the projective homological duality \cite{HPD1,HPD2}.